max-andr/square-attack/README.md

 ## News
++ [Jul 2020] The paper is accepted at **ECCV 2020**!
+Please stop by our virtual poster for the latest insights in black-box adversarial attacks (also check out our recent preprint [Sparse-RS paper](https://arxiv.org/abs/2006.12834) where we use random search for sparse attacks).
 + [Mar 2020] Our attack is now part of [AutoAttack](https://github.com/fra31/auto-attack), an ensemble of attacks used for automatic (i.e., no hyperparameter tuning needed) robustness evaluation.
 Table 2 in the [AutoAttack paper](https://arxiv.org/abs/2003.01690) shows that at least on 6 models our **black-box** attack outperforms gradient-based methods.
 Always useful to have a black-box attack to prevent inaccurate robustness claims!